jayden-chan/timing-diagram-generator/README.md

 :echo &runtimepath
 ```
 The path will be the first one in the list of paths returned.
 To install the `.tdg`
-syntax file simply place `tdg.vim` in your runtime path and add the following to your
+syntax file simply place `tdg.vim` in your runtime path under the `/syntax` folder and
-vimrc:
+add the following to your vimrc:
 ```vimscript
 au BufRead,BufNewFile *.tdg set filetype=tdg
 ```